 What is Skylanders Imaginators?

-Skylanders Imaginators is family friendly, co-op adventure game that mixes real-life toys with a virtual game world.
+Skylanders Imaginators is family friendly, co-op adventure game that mixes real-life toys with the virtual game world.
 Part of an unusual category of games known as "toys-to-life", the basic idea here is pretty simple: placing a real life Skylanders toy on the bundled USB base will let you play as that character in game - but Imaginators brings with it a special twist.
-Included in the Starter Pack is a brand new type of toy called a creation crystal, which, when placed on the base, will let you harness the power of "mind magic" to create your very own Skylander in-game, ready to take on Kaos.
+Included in the Starter Pack is a brand new type of toy called a Creation Crystal, which, when placed on the base, will let you harness the power of "mind magic" to create your very own Skylander in-game, ready to take on the dastardly Kaos.
 With a full (and easy to use) creation tool to play with, once finished, your Skylander will be saved to the crystal, which can then be used like any other character.

 How do you play Skylanders Imaginators?